suspect-devices/digithink/docs/buildnotes/colo-relocation.md

 # Need to move the colocated systems to a different network.
 ASAP.

 ***WORK IN PROGRESS -- Documenting as we go....***

 ## Basic Process

 - get the new ip addresses
 - put dns zone files into a repo (done)
 - set dns ttls to be small.
 (600=10m) (done)
 - add new dns server to ns records for digithink.com (done)
 - stand up dns server and connect it to the new ip address range. (done)
-- add the new server to the upstream
+- add the new server to the upstream (web.com) (done)
-- set up remaining dns nodes to pull from new server
+- set up remaining dns nodes to pull from new server (done)
-- migrate vpn nodes first
+- add new servers to upstream (web.com) (done)
-- move static websites first
+- move static websites first (done)
+  - move dns (wait 10 minutes)
+  - move ip configurations to new ips
+- repeat above to move remaining servers ending with the mail server. (done)
+- move the mail (done)
+- test the mail (done)
+- clean up all references to 198.202.31

-### put the dns zone files into a repo
+### Put the dns zone files into a repo

 - Create a blank repo in bitbucket and create an access token
 - Clone the repo into /etc/bind/zones using the access token
 - Move the .git folder into place and clean up.
 - Add contents of /etc/bind/zones to the repo.
 - Commit and push it.

 ```sh
 cd /etc/bind/zones
 git clone https://x-token-auth:REDACTED@bitbucket.org/suspectdevicesadmin/susdev-dns.git